 BIS 679a, Advanced Statistical Programming in SAS and R Elizabeth Claus This class offers students the chance to build on basic SAS and R programming skills.
 Half of the term is spent working with SAS learning how to create arrays, format data, merge and subset data from multiple sources, transpose data, and write and work with macros.
 The second half of the term is spent working with R learning how to work with data, program functions, write simulation code using loops, and bootstrap.
-Prerequisites: EPH 505 and basic knowledge of both SAS and R.
+Prerequisites: EPH 505 and basic knowledge of both SAS and R. Not open to auditors.

-BIS 681b, Statistical Practice II Peter Peduzzi, Denise Esserman, Lisa Calvocoressi, and James Dziura
+BIS 681b, Statistical Practice II Lisa Calvocoressi, Peter Peduzzi, Denise Esserman, and James Dziura